leancodepl/patrol/packages/maestro_test/README.md

 control the native device from Dart.
 It does this by using Android's [UIAutomator][ui_automator] library.

-It also provides a new custom selector system to make writing Flutter widget tests more concisce, and writing them faster & more fun.
+It also provides a new custom finder system to make writing Flutter widget tests more concisce, and writing them faster & more fun.

 ### Installation